Aryetis/Obenkyobo/DevReadme.md

 If for some reasons you need to debug QtCreator's behavior (cough cough), run `export QT_LOGGING_RULES=qtc.*=true` before it.

+ps : `apt-get install fonts-takao-mincho` to make sure you have at least one set of font capable of displaying japanese.

 ### Setup gdb

 Two solutions :